Goliath Safaris' flagship camp is semi permanent and usually situated near the banks of the Zambezi

 Usual board basis: Full Board

-Food quality: When we last visited Goliath Camp, in June 2011, we found the food to be very good.
+Food quality: When we last visited Goliath Tented Camp, in May 2013, the food was very good indeed – and all eaten in the open air.

-Before heading off on your morning activity a breakfast of porridge, kept warm on the campfire – which is lit in the early mornings and in the evenings – and a selection of cereals and toast, is served.
+Before heading off on your morning activity you’ll be served a breakfast of porridge, kept warm on the campfire – which is lit in the early mornings and in the evenings – and a selection of cereals and toast.

 Lunch was a self-service buffet, eaten on our laps on comfy chairs around the campfire.
-We had home-made burgers and chips with a selection of salads, followed by fresh fruit for dessert.
+We had homemade burgers and chips with a selection of salads, followed by fresh fruit.

 Dining style: Group Meals